asthapipania/Evanza-BOS-/README.md

-# 🌟 EvAnza — Smart Event Nomination Platform for Banks
+# 🌟 Evanza — Smart Event Nomination Platform for Banks

-EvAnza is a secure, end-to-end platform designed to help banks seamlessly plan events, filter and nominate the right clients, track attendance, and analyze post-event impact — all within a unified Microsoft-powered ecosystem.
+Evanza is a secure, end-to-end platform designed to help banks seamlessly plan events, filter and nominate the right clients, track attendance, and analyze post-event impact — all within a unified Microsoft-powered ecosystem.

 ---